David Attenborough’s Net Worth

 In his early life, David Attenborough had a rather unusual background.
 His parents, both educators, fostered two Jewish girls through the Refugee Children’s Movement during the Second World War.
 He attended Wyggeston Grammar School for Boys and graduated from Clare College, Cambridge, with a degree in natural sciences.
 After completing his studies at Cambridge, he enlisted in the Royal Navy and served for two years in North Wales and the Firth of Forth.
 His first wife, Jane Elizabeth Ebsworth Oriel, died in 1997, but his family still lives in the house.

-At the age of eleven, David Attenborough struck a deal with the University College, Leicester, to supply the university’s research lab with amphibians.
+At eleven, David Attenborough struck a deal with the University College, Leicester, to supply the university’s research lab with amphibians.
 He paid himself three pence for each amphibian he found.
 David Attenborough attended Clare College in Cambridge and completed his master’s degree in 1947.
 Before joining the BBC as a trainee, he had only watched one television programme.
 By the time he landed a position as a producer at the BBC in 1952, he had never seen commercial television in the United Kingdom.

 Attenborough became a Fellow of the Royal Society in 1983.
 In 1984, he crashed a balloon in southern Scotland and a farmer, seeing him on television, invited him to call his daughter’s birthday and wish her a happy birthday.
 The farmer said, “The telephone’s over there.”
 Throughout the last 50 years, Attenborough has filmed over fifty nature and wildlife programs.
-He is now consider to be the most traveled human in history.
+He is now considered to be the most travelled human in history.

 In 1957, Attenborough was hired as director of programmes for the BBC’s two channels.
 But he resisted the opportunity to become director-general, instead returning to full-time program-making.
 He also travelled to Indonesia with his Natural History Unit crew and wrote a natural history epic.
 Eventually, he was appointed controller of BBC Two.
 This position required him to travel to numerous locations around the world, including the jungles of Indonesia.